vitessio/website/content/en/docs/16.0/user-guides/sql/vtexplain-in-bulk.md

 $ python testfull.py > run_vtexplain.sh
 ```

-An alternative method is to use the `-sql-file` option for `vtexplain` to pass the whole file to a single vtexplain invocation.
+An alternative method is to use the `--sql-file` option for `vtexplain` to pass the whole file to a single vtexplain invocation.
 This is much more efficient, but we have found that it can be easier to find errors if you perform one `vtexplain` invocation per SQL query.

 If you choose to use the single invocation, it would look something like: